pranav-8660/Smart-Retail-Management-System/README.md

-## Started off with user-service.
-Created a JwtUtil and JwtFilter for the user service...now i shall be adding the bcrypt password encoders and decoders.
+### Started off with user-service.
+Created a JwtUtil and JwtFilter for the user service...Also done with configuration class (defined 2 beans, one for securityfilterchain and the other for bcrypt password encoder)